-- Pepper spray is generally regarded to be a most distressing to experience.
+- Pepper spray is generally regarded to be the most distressing to experience.

 - Using pepper spray irresponsibly can incur criminal or civil liability.

 Self-Defense Pepper Spray

 I get e-mail questions all the time about the effectiveness of tear gas for self-defense.
 The answer is that tear gas is very effective in the hands of a trained person.
-Tear gas is considered “non-lethal” personal self-defense device.
-However, chemical sprays have caused death, under the certain conditions.
+Tear gas is considered a “non-lethal” personal self-defense device.
+However, chemical sprays have caused death, under certain conditions.
 Also, beware that these items may be illegal in some states and cannot be carried onto airplanes and certain buildings.